-Did it ever happen to you, all of a sudden and without any warning or apparent reason, that your mouse starts lagging or stuttering (or both) and behaving completely crazy, jumping around on the screen like it’s possessed?
+All of a sudden, your mouse can start stuttering, lagging and behaving completely crazy, jumping around on the screen like it’s controlled by another entity.

-It happened to me over the weekend (because this kind of problems seem to only happen when you have some extra time for yourself) and it drove me crazy: nothing seemed to make sense, the batteries of my wireless mouse were OK and everything else seemed fine.
+This is what happened to me over the weekend (because this kind of problems seem to only happen when you have some extra time for yourself) and it drove me crazy: nothing seemed to make sense, the batteries of my wireless mouse were fully charged, and everything else seemed fine.
 Still, my mouse was stuttering and lagging and refusing to accept my commands.

-So I decided to investigate, find a solution and I am now here to help you as well if you’re in the same stage as I was in: here’s how to fix mouse stuttering and lagging in Windows 10 (or any version of Windows or OS, actually).
+Eventually, I did manage to find a solution to my problem and today I am here to help you if you’re in the same situation.
+Today, we’ll learn how to fix mouse stuttering, jumping around and lagging on your computer or laptop.

 Mouse Stuttering, Jumping Around and / or Lagging – fixes